 “HVAC systems are the heart and lungs of your building,” says Mooney.
 “That’s why having a good proactive maintenance plan in place is going to ensure that those things are being achieved, so your tenants, customers and occupants are all happy.”

-Furthermore, better maintenance of HVAC systems will reduce amount of energy that they consume.
+Furthermore, better maintenance of HVAC systems will reduce the amount of energy thatthey consume.

 “A lot of times with HVAC equipment, you get degraded energy efficiency and performance when you don’t perform proactive maintenance, so you’ll see an energy savings if you maintain your HVAC equipment,” says Stack.